 ABOUT

-By exploring the journey of immigration and self-discovery, Araujo highlights narratives of resilience and survival, celebrating the pursuit of belonging and self-realization.
-Her work attests to the transformative power of community and the enduring human spirit, offering a visionary perspective that deeply resonates with audiences.
+By exploring the journey of self-discovery, Araujo highlights narratives of resilience and survival, celebrating the pursuit of belonging and self-realization.
+Her work affirms the transformative power of community and the enduring human spirit, offering a visionary perspective that resonates deeply with audiences.
 By bringing marginalized narratives to the forefront, Araujo fosters an inclusive dialogue that enriches the ongoing discourse on identity, existence, and cultural connection in today's world.

 Her work has been shown in the Brooklyn Museum, at the Radical Women LatinAmerican Art Exhibit, Leslie-Lohman Museum, Grace Exhibition Space, The Queens Museum (NYC); RAW and Satellite Art Fair (Miami); Illuminus Festival (Boston), and SPACE Gallery (Pittsburgh); ExTeresaArte Actual Museum, and La Explanada del MUAC (Mexico); and Nuit Blanche Festival (Canada).
 Araujo is a Franklin Furnace Fund awardee, BAC and LMCC grantee and has received support through numerous residencies and fellowships including Leslie-Lohman Museum Artist Fellowship, Creative Capital taller, ITP Camp and EMERGENYC.
 Araujo was awarded a full scholarship from Mexican Government Institution CONACYT.
 She holds an MA in Motor Learning and Control from Teachers College, Columbia University and a BA in Theater Studies from Emerson College.